-Problem: The diol 18 does not freely dissolve in d-chloroform during NMR sample preparation
+Problem: The diol product (18) does not freely dissolve in d-chloroform during NMR sample preparation.

 Solution: Prepare an NMR sample with the usual amount of d-chloroform.
 Then add several drops of d-DMSO (until you see the solid product dissolve).
 Submit the resulting, homogeneous sample as usual.
-Add only enough DMSO to achieve dissolution-too much will lead to the spectrometer failing to lock on your sample, resulting in poor or confusion spectral data.
-Note that you could submit a sample using only d-DMSO as the solvent, however this needs to be communicated to the TA submitting the NMR samples for that session.
-(The solvent for each sample needs to be specified as the TA enters each NMR sample into the spectrometer queue.)
-However, spectra collected in pure DMSO- $d_6$ tend not to be as well resolved as those in CDCl3.
+Note that you could submit a sample using only d-DMSO as the solvent, however this needs to be communicated to the TA submitting the sample.
+Spectra collected in pure DMSO- d_6 tend not to be as well resolved.
 (BTW, the DMSO assists in solubilizing the diol because its oxygen atom is an excellent hydrogen-bond acceptor.)